corpus-io/tokenize.it-smart-contracts/README.md

 The requirements for participation in fundraising are checked against the [AllowList.sol](contracts/AllowList.sol) contract.
 Tokenize.it will deploy and manage one of these.

 # Contracts

+The smart contracts can be found in the contracts/ folder.

 All contracts are based on the well documented and tested [OpenZeppelin smart contract suite](https://docs.openzeppelin.com/contracts/4.x/).